 Scheel asked whether this was something we have to do every year going forward?
 Wentz said no, results are good for 5 years.
 Should not have to repeat on same property every year.
 Wentz/Henry said the idea is to get presence/probable absence as baseline information for Program properties across the AHR.
 This information can help inform and revise species consultation range.
 Rabbe said the impetus for this goes back to non-target, listed species and the Program’s role to reduce the regulatory burden.
 Scheel asked if FWS is doing any similar surveys to update their maps, or is NGPC?
 Rabbe didn’t know, said usually project based.
 Surveys are being done by folks with projects undergoing consultation.
 Marinovich said NGPC is doing a few surveys looking for hibernacula, but no standardized surveys going on in this portion of the country.
 Rabbe asked what type and level of effort is anticipated moving forward.
 Wentz reviewed plans to survey Cottonwood Ranch, Pawnee, Dipple, and Binfield.
 Biologists will check equipment and valid detector nights before moving detectors to ensure they meet minimum requirements for a section.
 Estimate is about 152 hours over the survey period, data analysis, and reporting.
 Wentz asked for feedback on survey sites, methods, reporting for 2025.
 Rabbe said we don’t need anything more than the memo presented today: quick update, numbers, any NLEB or TCB.
 Scheel’s broader overall question is what are we signing up for, for how long, and is that reasonable?
 Is this an annual decision?
 Is it dependent on what we find out there and what projects we have coming up?
 Farnsworth said it depends on the bat species coming down the pike and distribution of bats that are listed.
 Trying to get us up to speed to have the capacity and information as a baseline.
 Going into 2026 may have better handle on what long term obligations might be, then decide how to move forward.
 Not sure yet how big of a deal this will be and don’t want to get behind the curve.
 Need to be prepared if need to do surveys to get management done.
 Season for tree clearing limited to late fall/winter.
 Scheel asked if did tree clearing outside bat activity period, is FWS generally okay with that?
 Rabbe said this changes rapidly as we continue to learn and bats are uplisted.
 Farnsworth said strategy is do minimal amount, finger on pulse, and check in until we have more information.
-Walters summarized by saying we will do minimum necessary to meet management obligations, but not interested in operationalizing surveys to help define ranges of species.
+Walters summarized by saying we will do what is necessary to meet management obligations, but not interested in operationalizing surveys to help define ranges of species.

 EDO ACTION ITEMS: